MaterializeInc/materialize/doc/user/content/sql/create-source/kafka.md

 Any materialized view defined on top of this source will be incrementally updated as new change events stream in through Kafka, as a result of `INSERT`, `UPDATE` and `DELETE` operations in the original database.

-For more details and a step-by-step guide on using Kafka+Debezium for Change Data Capture (CDC), check out [Using Debezium](/integrations/debezium/).
+For more details and a step-by-step guide on using Kafka+Debezium for Change Data Capture (CDC), check [Using Debezium](/integrations/debezium/).

 ### Exposing source metadata